Fighting Irish Media: History

 Founded in 2011 by small group headed by then Notre Dame Director of Digital Media, Dan Skendzel, FIM has greatly expanded the university's production ability and content quality.
 Fighting Irish Media runs the production days for all Fighting Irish Athletics teams, most of the non-live video seen on NBC during Notre Dame Football broadcasts.
 Until November 2018, much of FIM's videos were released under the WatchND moniker.
 Fighting Irish Media is the main producer for Notre Dame college athletics live broadcasts, social media videos, and videoboard productions.
 FIM works with ESPN, NBC Sports, and other national broadcasting companies in producing Notre Dame sporting events for national broadcast.

 Since Fighting Irish Digital Media's start in a small room in the corner of Notre Dame Stadium in 2011, the production company has since expanded into the northwest corner of the Joyce Center, and the new Martin Media Center, inside the newly built Corbett Hall on the east side of Notre Dame Stadium, which also houses sister production companies, Grotto Network and Notre Dame Studios.

 In 2017, Fighting Irish Media was instrumental in the success of the videoboard installed inside Notre Dame Stadium for the 2017 football season.
 Mike Bonner, former director of the Yankee Stadium and Mile High Stadium videoboards, was hired by Fighting Irish Media to launch Notre Dame's first football videoboard.
 Bonner who also has extensive experience as a videoboard director for the Summer Olympics, directed the videoboard for its first three-season before taking a job running the video board for the Carolina Panthers in 2020.

 Since the installation of the football videoboard many major non-university events, including a friendly match between Liverpool FC and Borussia Dortmund, a Garth Brooks (which was the first concert in Notre Dame Stadium history), and the 2019 NHL Winter Classic between the Chicago Blackhawks and Boston Bruins.
 FIM was part of the production teams for each of these events.

 FIM helped launch the ACC Network in August 2019.
 Fighting Irish Media also produced and directed the premiere of the Notre Dame Fan Feed on NBC Sports, for the final home game of the 2019 football season.
-The show included the radio play-by-play, a studio crew of Ahmed Fareed, Jessica Smetana, Darius Walker, and injured current linebacker Daelin Hayes, live looks at Notre Dame Stadium's traditions rarely seen on television, including the Fighting Irish Marching Band, fans in the stands, and different looks around the stadium.
+The show included the radio play-by-play, a studio crew of Ahmed Fareed, Jessica Smetana, former Irish running back Darius Walker, and injured current linebacker Daelin Hayes, live looks at Notre Dame Stadium's traditions rarely seen on television, including the Fighting Irish Marching Band, fans in the stands, and different looks around the stadium.

 Fighting Irish Media also produced a handful of podcasts including Podward Notre Dame, an Inside Look at Fighting Irish Media, and Stronger Scars, a Podcast created and hosted by current Notre Dame Women's Soccer player Bailey Cartwright.

+In 2024, Fighting Irish Media is producing docuseries titled Here Come The Irish that follows the 2024 Notre Dame football team and will be released on Peacock between August 2024 and January 2025.